 Some of Highclere’s history inspired storylines on Downton.
 In Season 2, Downton became a World War I convalescent home.
 In real life, Lady Almina transformed Highclere into a hospital

 Julian [Fellowes, who wrote and created Downton Abbey] stayed with us and he knew about that, and a convalescent home was probably less gory than a hospital on television at 9 p.m. on a Sunday.
-Nurses having the odd affair with the officers was parallel.
+Nurses having an odd affair with the officers was parallel.
 Some of the secrets and stories are in my books, and then people can just go back and watch Downton and compare.
 It’s a fun way to do it, I hope.

 Any other historical advances that parallel the fictional house?